WoNoMute/wonomute.github.io/_posts/2021-10-11-féminisme-musique-technologie.md

 ### The WoNoMute Manifesto

-Finally Karolina and Anna presented the WoNoMute network in a hybrid format, me onsite and Anna from Sheffield.
+Finally myself and Anna presented the WoNoMute network in a hybrid format, me onsite and Anna from Sheffield.
 We enfolded the WoNoMute-Manifesto together with a time line of all the activities, from the beginning in 2018 to the present.
 The main points of the manifesto are:
 * to establish an international, local and national network of role models
 * to encourage women, girls and non-binary to participate and develop skills in music technology related fields
 * to revisit ontologies and epistemologies of the field so that everyone is welcome